Create a custom workflow activity

-This topic describes how to create a custom workflow activity and register it for use in Microsoft Dynamics CRM Online 2016 Update and Microsoft Dynamics CRM 2016 (on-premises).
-For Microsoft Dynamics CRM Online, custom workflow activities can only be registered to execute in the sandbox (partial trust).
+This topic describes how to create a custom workflow activity and register it for use in Microsoft Dynamics 365 (online & on-premises).
+For Microsoft Dynamics 365 (online), custom workflow activities can only be registered to execute in the sandbox (partial trust).
 For more information about the sandbox and partial trust, see Plug-in isolation, trusts, and statistics.